-Best Helium Gas Detector (for Leak Detection and Purity)
+Best Helium Leak Detector (for Leak Detection in 2023)

 Helium gas is a very light inert gas that requires gas detection.
 Most people are likely familiar with helium gas's function as a means to blow up balloons used in parties but helium is an important inert gas used in various industrial settings.
 A helium leak detector is imperative to ensure no leaks of the precious gas exists in many instruments.
 Often used in applications such as welding, diving, rocket propulsion, cryogenics, MRI, processing, meteorology and research & development.

 Best Helium Gas Analyzer?

 Helium gas analyzers are used to analyze gas mixes for breathing, trimix scuba, compressed gas, industrial applications, welding, and research & development.
 Most helium gas analyzers detect from 0-100% helium content in air with a 0.1% resolution.
 A few reputable Helium Gas Analyzer options include:

 - Forensics Detectors Helium Leak Detector (Purity% and Leak)

 - Nuvair's Pro He Alarm Analyzer (Breathing Gases, Diving)

 These analyzers are used with a probe to detect helium leaks in various equipment, vacuum equipment, spectrometers and cryogenics.
 Since helium is light, it is a excellent tracer gas and can penetrate leaks or compromised seals to then be detected and ultimately find a leak.
 Some reputable options include:

 - GL Sciences Helium Leak Detector